Rebecca DeHamer, MS, RD

 Breana Janke is a Registered Dietitian who has been working for the Adolescent and Adult Day Treatment Program since Fall 2012.
 Breana earned her Bachelor of Science Degree in Foods and Nutrition from San Diego State University.
 Shortly after completing her undergraduate work, Breana was accepted into a dietetic internship program where she completed one year of supervised practice experience required to take the Registration Examination for Dietitians.
 Breana’s interest in eating disorders developed during her dietetic internship where she received experience treating patients with eating disorders in both inpatient and outpatient settings.
 After earning her RD, Breana worked as a clinical dietitian providing medical nutrition therapy to many different patient populations including oncology, diabetes, renal and liver disease.
 She is a member of the American Dietetic Association and San Diego Dietitians in Eating Disorders Group.
 Breana is thrilled be a part of UCSD’s Treatment team where she is able to pursue her passion of working in the field of eating disorders.

-As a native San Diegan, Krissy spends a lot of time at the beach.
-She also enjoys traveling with her family, playing music, and painting.
+As a local San Diegan, Krissy loves spending her time at local beaches.
+She also enjoys sports, hugging animals, traveling with her family, playing music, and painting.

 Kate is thrilled to have joined the Eating Disorders culinary team in July 2015 after working part time in the UCSD Catering Department for 2 ½ years.
 She has always worked in the Hospitality / Food & Beverage Industry and it is still her passion.

 Kate is a native San Diegan growing up in La Mesa, attending both Helix High School and San Diego State University.
 However, she has lived in other parts of the country including Colorado for 18 years which is where she met her husband, Tom.